 SLIPWARE - STONEWARE - PORCELAIN

-The Leach Pottery, St Ives presents new work by Joanna Wason, former Leach potter and studio assistant to the late Janet Leach.
-Wason grew up near Bideford in Devon, and was influenced at a young age by the towns’ prestigious 400 year history of slipware production.
+Joanna Wason, was a former Leach potter and studio assistant to the late Janet Leach.
+Wason grew up near Bideford in Devon, and was influenced at a young age by the towns’ 400 year history of slipware production.
 She went on to study at Exeter College of Art and later Liverpool Art School and in 1988 came to the Leach Pottery to work alongside Janet, preparing clays, mixing glazes, making saggars for her special smoke firings and acting as her general assistant.
 Wason stayed on long after Janet’s death in 1997 and was one of the last staff potters at the Leach when it closed its doors in 2005.
 She now works from her studio near St Just making reduction fired, thrown or slab built pots in the Leach tradition, as well as creating her distinctive ceramic sculptures.

-This exhibition offers the chance to see a substantial collection of work by one Cornwall’s most significant but rarely exhibited potters, and will be on show in the Pottery’s Entrance Gallery from 28 March until 23 May.
+This exhibition offered a chance to see a substantial collection of work by one Cornwall’s most significant but rarely exhibited potters.

 Some of the works are still for sale in the Museum Shop.
 If interested please contact the shop on email@example.com or Tel: 01736 799 703 for more details.